microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

     * Apple ID: 'Set Up Later' / Skip
     * Account name: vcpkg
     * A very similar password :)
+    * Don't enable Location Services
+    * Share crashes with app developers
     * Don't enable Ask Siri
 - [ ] Install Parallels Tools
 - [ ] Restart the VM
 - [ ] Change the desktop background to a solid color
 - [ ] Enable remote login in System Settings -> General -> Sharing -> Remote Login
 - [ ] Update the Azure Agent URI in setup-box.sh to the current version.
 You can find this by going to the agent pool, selecting "New agent", picking macOS, and copying the link.
-For example https://vstsagentpackage.azureedge.net/agent/3.241.0/vsts-agent-osx-x64-3.241.0.tar.gz
+For example https://vstsagentpackage.azureedge.net/agent/3.245.0/vsts-agent-osx-x64-3.245.0.tar.gz
-- [ ] Start the VM.
-Change the screen resolution to not be teeny weeny eyestrain o vision.
 - [ ] In the guest, set the vcpkg user to be able to use sudo without a password:
     ```sh
     printf 'vcpkg\tALL=(ALL)\tNOPASSWD:\tALL\n' | sudo tee -a '/etc/sudoers.d/vcpkg'